Healthcare in Italy

-The Italian healthcare system is one of universal health care largely financed by government through a Beveridge model.
+The Italian healthcare system is one of universal healthcare largely financed by government through a Beveridge model.
 The system aims to provide health as a fundamental right, in following with article 32 of the Italian Constitution.
 Life expectancy is the 4th highest among OECD countries (83.4 years in 2018) and the world's 8th highest according to the WHO (82.8 years in 2018).
-Health care spending accounted for 9.7% of GDP in 2020.
+Healthcare spending accounted for 9.7% of GDP in 2020.

 The Italian state has run a universal public healthcare system since 1978.
 The public part is the Servizio Sanitario Nazionale, which is organised under the Ministry of Health and administered on a devolved regional basis, in consequence of the 2001 Italian constitutional referendum.

 History

 After World War II, Italy re-established its social security system including a social health insurance administered by sickness funds and private insurances.
 In the 1970s the social health insurance faced severe equity problems as coverage differed between the sickness funds, around 7% of the population remained uninsured, especially in the South.
 Moreover, sickness funds went practically bankrupt by the mid-1970s.
 Due to growing public dissatisfaction with the existing healthcare system, Italian policymakers led by the Christian-Democrats instituted structural reform.
-In 1978, the government established the SSN (Servizio Sanitario Nazionale or National Health Service) including universal coverage for the whole population financed through tax funding, while private health continued to exist but was reserved for those who were willing to pay for extra services or services not offered by the SSN, such as dentistry or psychology.
+In 1978, the government established the SSN (Servizio Sanitario Nazionale, lit.
+'National Health Service') including universal coverage for the whole population financed through tax funding.
+Private health continued to exist, but was reserved for those who were willing to pay for extra services or services not offered by the SSN, such as dentistry or psychology.